 We also use Skype video chat for interviews and to collaborate with team members abroad.
 We have a conference room with a TV and Skype camera just for this application.

 Running a large-scale cloud-based service requires a lot of operational awareness.
 One of the ways we achieve this is through Cloudkick.
-Cloudkick was recently acquired by Rackspace and is evolving into Rackspace Cloud Monitoring.
+Cloudkick was recently acquired by Rackspace and is evolving into a Cloud Monitoring tool.
 We are still on the legacy Cloudkick service, which we have come to use heavily.

 We automatically install Cloudkick agents on all of our production instances and use them to collect a wide array of status codes from the O/S and through JMX as well as by running our own custom scripts which we use to check for the existence of critical processes and to detect if things like HPROF files exist.